Terms and Conditions

 2. YOUR CONTRACT

-A legally binding contract between us and you comes into existence as soon as we dispatch your confirmation invoice to the party leader or travel agent.
+A legally binding contract between us and you comes into existence as soon as we dispatch your deposit invoice (usually after receipt of your deposit payment), booking confirmation letter and Guest Details Liability Waiver to the party leader or travel agent.
 Both you and us agree that English Law (and no other) will apply to your contract and to any dispute, claim or other matter of any description which arises between us (except as set out below).
 We both also agree that any dispute, claim or other matter of any description (and whether or not involving any personal injury) which arises between must be dealt with by the Courts of England and Wales only unless, in the case of Court proceedings, you live in Scotland or Northern Ireland.
 In the case of your living in Scotland or Northern Ireland proceedings must either be brought in the Courts of your home country or those of England and Wales.
 If proceedings are brought in Scotland or Northern Ireland, you may choose to have your contract and any dispute, claim or other matter of any description which arises between us governed by the law of Scotland or Northern Ireland as applicable (but if you do not so choose, English Law will apply).

 3. CANCELLATION BY YOU

 You may cancel your booking at any stage, provided you do so in writing.
 Your notice of cancellation will only be effective when it is received in writing by us at our offices.
 To protect yourself against this eventuality you should ensure that you purchase travel insurance at the time of booking.
-As we incur costs from the time we confirm your booking the charges set out below will apply.
-Where the cancellation charge is shown as a percentage, this is calculated on the basis of the total cost payable by the person(s) cancelling excluding amendment charges.
-Amendment charges are not refundable in the event of the person(s) to whom they apply cancelling.
+As we incur costs from the time we confirm your booking your deposits and balance payments are non-refundable.
+However we recommend you take out travel insurance which allows you to claim for cancellation of the trip by you for any reason (or at least for medical reasons) and we will provide any and all information needed by the insurers to process any claims for you.

 4. CHANGES BY YOU